It’s normal for dogs to lick their paws as part of self-care — but when this becomes a habit, it might be a sign of something more.

 A little paw licking is part of natural grooming.
 Signs that paw licking might be a concern include:

 If you notice these signs, speak to your veterinarian — there may be an underlying cause, that they can help you to address.
-Lyka’s Customer Care team can provide additional support in finding a diet solution suitable for dogs with sensitive skin.
+Lyka’s Customer Care team can help you find a diet solution suitable for dogs with sensitive skin.

 Top reasons dogs lick their paws